testcontainers/workshop-go/step-8-adding-integration-tests.md

 # Step 8: Adding Integration Tests

-Ok, you have a working application, but you don't have any tests.
+Ok, we have a working application, but we don't have any tests.
 Let's add some integration tests to verify that the application works as expected.

 ## Integration tests for the Ratings store